Monroe Township, Gloucester County, New Jersey: Local government

 Monroe Township is governed within the Faulkner Act system of municipal government, formally known as the Optional Municipal Charter Law, under Mayor-Council (Plan F), enacted by direct petition as of January 1, 1971.
 The township is one of 71 municipalities (of the 564) statewide that use this form of government.
 The governing body of Monroe Township is comprised of the Mayor and the Township Council.
 The Mayor is directly elected to a four-year term of office.
 The Township Council is comprised of seven members, with three at-large seats and four seats selected from wards, all of whom serve four-year terms of office.
 Officials are chosen in partisan voting as part of the November general election in even-numbered years on a staggered basis, with the Mayor and the three council at-large seats up for vote together and two years later the four ward council seats.

-As of 2025, the Mayor of Monroe Township is Republican Richard DiLucia, whose term of office ends December 31, 2022.
-Members of the Township Council are Katherine Falcone (R, 2022; At Large), Carolann Fox (D, 2024; Ward 2), Ronald T. Garbowski (D, 2024; Ward 3), Steven J. McKinney (R, 2024; Ward 1), Patrick O'Reilly (D, 2022; At Large), Chelsea ValCourt (R, 2024; Ward 4) and Gregory A. Wolfe (D, 2022; At Large).
+As of 2025, the Mayor of Monroe Township is Democrat Gregory A. Wolfe, whose term of office ends December 31, 2026.
+Members of the Township Council are Denise Liszewski Adams (D, 2026; At Large), Brian Cope (D, 2024; Ward 3), Carolann Fox (D, 2028; Ward 2), Donald Heverly (D, 2026; At Large), Al Rossi (D, 2028; Ward 1), Patrick O'Reilly (D, 2026; At Large) and John Valentine (Republican, 2028; Ward 4).

 In January 2019, Cody Miller was selected to fill the Ward 2 seat expiring in December 2020 that was vacated by Richard DiLucia when he took office as mayor.
 In the November 2019 general election, Miller was elected to serve the balance of the term of office.

 In March 2022, Mayor Richard DiLucia switched parties and became a Republican, as did councilmembers Katherine Falcone and Steven McKinney.